FMCA’s 95th International Convention was a rip-roarin’ good time for a fun-loving group of RVers.

 Thursday night’s crowd assembled for country singer-songwriter Keith Anderson, who performed hits he wrote for others, plus some he penned and recorded himself.
 Despite several albums and considerable fame, he embodied his self-described, low-key presence on stage: “Just me and a guitar and telling stories.”

-Before Keith’s performance, a drawing was held for a major prize from the FMCA Tour Connection, Powered by Fantasy RV Tours.
+Before Keith’s performance, Fantasy RV Tours held a drawing for a major prize from the FMCA Tour Connection.
 The crowd watched expectantly as Nel Filliger, Fantasy RV Tours cofounder and CEO, drew a name from among the registered Chandler attendees.
-A complimentary seven-day Kentucky Derby Rally RV vacation for two was awarded to Dennis and Linda Stahl, of Grand Junction, Colorado.
+Dennis and Linda Stahl, of Grand Junction, Colorado won a complimentary seven-day Kentucky Derby Rally RV vacation for two.

 Friday night involved a choice: Stroll through Western Town to dine, shop, and enjoy all its attractions; return to Rodeo Arena to see Sapphire Sky, a high-energy dance band; or do both!
-Many who opted for the band sang and danced the night away, whether on the dance floor that was provided, or near their seats.
+Many who opted for the band sang and danced the night away, whether on the provided dance floor, or near their seats.

-Another Fantasy RV Tours drawing took place before Sapphire Sky’s performance.
-This winner was selected from the completed game cards that attendees had turned in for FMCA’s Rawhide Rodeo Trivia Game.
+Also, another Fantasy RV Tours drawing took place before Sapphire Sky’s performance.
+Completed game cards that attendees had turned in for FMCA’s Rawhide Rodeo Trivia Game selected the winner.
 Sandy Shumaker, of Bozeman, Montana, was the recipient of a prize package to the 2018 Calgary Stampede, plus complimentary admission to FMCA’s 96th International Convention in Indianapolis, Indiana, this July.

 Elsewhere on Rawhide grounds, exhibitors greeted a steady stream of shoppers during the daytime hours.
 The Event Center building bustled with business, as approximately 235 booths engaged visitors with displays of RV accessories, services, and components; resort and visitors bureau information; merchandise for RVs and RVers; and more.
 “Have you ever seen so many things in one building?” one grandparent was heard asking her young granddaughter as they perused the aisles, hand in hand.